Shanti Parva: The fowler and the pigeons

 Shanti parva recites many symbolic fables and tales, one of which is the fable of the fowler and the pigeons.
 This fable is recited in Chapters 143 through 147, by Bhishma to Yudhishthira, as a lesson on virtue, profit and desire: A wicked fowler made his living by capturing wild birds in the forest, by cruel means, and selling them for their meat or as pets.
 One day, while he was in the forest, a cold storm blew in.
-The storm knocked down a pigeon, who lay helpless on ground, trembling in cold.
-The fowler picked up the pigeon and put her in a cage to sell her.
+The storm knocked down a pigeon, who lay helpless on the ground, trembling in the cold.
+The fowler picked up the pigeon and put her in a cage in order to sell her.
 The storm continued.
-The fowler decided to take shelter and spent the cold night under a tree.
-As he sat under a huge tree, he loudly called on all deities and creatures abode the tree to allow him shelter as he is their guest.
-On one of the branches of the tree lived a pigeon family, whose lady-of-the-nest had gone out for food but not returned.
+The fowler decided to take shelter and spend the cold night under a huge tree.
+As he sat under the tree, he loudly called on all deities and creatures that resided in the tree to allow him shelter, as he was their guest.
+On one of the branches of the tree, there lived a pigeon family, whose lady-of-the-nest had gone out for food but had not yet returned.
 The male pigeon lamented how he missed his wife, cooing, "One's home is not a home, it is a wife that makes a home.
 Without my wife, my house is desolate.
 If my wife does not come back today, I do not want to live, for there is no friend like a wife."
-That missing wife of lamenting pigeon was in the cage below.
+The missing wife of the lamenting pigeon was the pigeon in the cage below.